-What makes a healthy teenager? - NOT an easy question to answer but here's my best shot...
+- NOT an easy question to answer, but here's my best attempt...

 To make things even more interesting... the adolescent years are the most disorganized time in anyone's life.
 In fact, adolescence is about disorganization followed by reorganization.
 The childhood years are highly organized and structured...